 - Bell Peppers: I chose one red and one green, but any combination of colors will work great!

-- Pickled Onions: Use my sugar-free Whole30 Pickled Onion recipe!
+- Pickled Onions: Use my sugar-free Whole30 pickled onion recipe, or for extra oomph make pickled pineapple!

 - Corn Salsa: Use my Chipotle copycat Corn Salsa recipe, and OMIT if you’re making these Carnitas Keto, Low Carb, Whole30, or Paleo.